 MBA Counselling: What Does It Mean for Graduates?

-In India, approximately 3.3 lakh students take the CAT examination each year.
+In India, there are about 3.3 lakh students who undertake the CAT examination annually.
 Only a small number of them receive offers from IIMs.
-Many students gain admission to highly regarded programs at ISB, XLRI, SPJIMR, and IIFT, as well as at newer, industry-aligned institutions such as the Altera Institute.
+Numerous students are admitted to highly regarded programs in ISB, XLRI, SPJIMR, and IIFT, as well as in newer, industry-aligned institutions such as the Altera Institute.

 Despite this, statistics consistently show that 93% of the students are familiar with only 7 career options out of more than 250 documented career paths.
 There is no doubt that traditional roles in marketing, consulting, and finance remain the most popular career choices among MBA graduates.
 However, new innovations in AI, Data Technology, Blockchain, and Digital Marketing are quickly transforming the scope of new careers that students are rarely aware of.